kata198/indexedredis/README.md

 API Reference
 -------------

-There are several methods not documented here.
+Most, but not all methods are documented here.

-See
+See:

 http://htmlpreview.github.io/?https://github.com/kata198/indexedredis/blob/master/IndexedRedis.html#IndexedRedisQuery

-for pydoc of public API.
+for full documentation, as a pydoc document.

 **Below is a quick highlight/overview:**